Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Dynamical nematic correlation

-In this section, we investigate the dynamical behavior of the spin-nematic correlation and order parameter under a quench.
-This may provide a way for generating spin-nematic order in the spin chain or characterizing the spin-nematic phase diagram through non-equilibrium dynamics.
+In this section, we investigate the dynamical behavior of the spin-nematic correlation and local spin-nematic indicator under a quench.
+This may provide a way for generating spin-nematic correlation in the spin chain or characterizing the spin-nematic phase diagram through non-equilibrium dynamics.
 We consider the post-quench Hamiltonian $\mathcal{H}_{k}^{(\mathrm{p})}$ with nonzero $\mathit{\Gamma}$ and $h$, and the pre-quench Hamiltonian having the same transverse field $h$ as that of the corresponding post-quench Hamiltonian, but $\mathit{\Gamma}=0$.
 The initial state is the ground state of the pre-quench Hamiltonian, and the evolved state takes the form

 where $u_{k}(t)$ and $v_{k}(t)$ are determined by the time-dependent BdG equation